uxebu/bonsai-docs/overview/Execution.md

 {% endhighlight %}

 There are some environments where we can't automatically create the worker environment through a Blob- or Data-URI (e.g. iOS 5 and Safari 5).
-If you can accept to exclude browsers that don't support web workers you can limit the execution to the worker context and additionally feed it the original `bonsai.js` as runner URL to reach all browsers that have worker support (Note: you need to load `bonsai.js` from the same domain, where the original page is served from, to avoid cross domain issues):
+In case you just want to use the worker context and if you can accept to exclude browsers that don't support web workers you can limit the execution to the worker context and additionally feed it the original `bonsai.js` as runner URL to reach all browsers that have worker support (Note: you need to load `bonsai.js` from the same domain, where the original page is served from, to avoid cross domain issues):

 {% highlight javascript %}
 bonsai.setup({